dc-js/dc.js/docs/api-latest.md

 ```

 #### .elasticX([boolean])
-Turn on/off elastic x axis.
-If x axis elasticity is turned on, then the grid chart will attempt to generate and
+Turn on/off elastic x axis behavior.
+If x axis elasticity is turned on, then the grid chart will
-recalculate x axis range whenever redraw event is triggered.
+attempt to recalculate the x axis range whenever a redraw event is triggered.

 #### .xAxisPadding([padding])
-Set or get x axis padding when elastic x axis is turned on.
-The padding will be added to both end of the x axis if and
+Set or get x axis padding for the elastic x axis.
+The padding will be added to both end of the x
-only if elasticX is turned on otherwise it will be simply ignored.
+axis if elasticX is turned on; otherwise it is ignored.

-* padding - could be integer or percentage in string (e.g. "10%").
-Padding can be applied to number or date.
+* padding can be an integer or percentage in string (e.g. "10%").
+Padding can be applied to
-When padding with date, integer represents number of days being padded while percentage string will be treated
+number or date x axes.
+When padding a date axis, an integer represents number of days being padded
-as number.
+and a percentage string will be treated the same as an integer.

 #### .xUnitCount()
-Returns the number of units displayed on the x axis using the unit measure configured by .xUnits.
+Returns the number of units displayed on the x axis using the unit measure configured by
+.xUnits.

+#### .useRightYAxis()
+Gets or sets whether the chart should be drawn with a right axis instead of a left axis.
+When
+used with a chart in a composite chart, allows both left and right Y axes to be shown on a
+chart.

 #### isOrdinal()
-Returns true if the chart is using ordinal xUnits, false otherwise.
-Most charts must behave somewhat
+Returns true if the chart is using ordinal xUnits ([dc.units.ordinal](dcunitsordinal)), or false
-differently when with ordinal data and use the result of this method to trigger those special case.
+otherwise.
+Most charts behave differently with ordinal data and use the result of this method to
+trigger the special case.

 #### .xAxisLabel([labelText, [, padding]])
 Set or get the x axis label.
 If setting the label, you may optionally include additional padding to
 the margin to make room for the label.
 By default the padded is set to 12 to accomodate the text height.

 #### .yAxisLabel([labelText, [, padding]])
 Set or get the y axis label.
-If setting the label, you may optionally include additional padding to
+If setting the label, you may optionally include additional padding
-the margin to make room for the label.
-By default the padded is set to 12 to accomodate the text height.
+to the margin to make room for the label.
+By default the padded is set to 12 to accomodate the
+text height.

 #### .y([yScale])
-Get or set the y scale. y scale is typically automatically generated by the chart implementation.
+Get or set the y scale.
+The y scale is typically automatically determined by the chart implementation.

 #### .yAxis([yAxis])
-Set or get the y axis used by a particular coordinate grid chart instance.
-This function is most useful when certain y
+Set or get the y axis used by the coordinate grid chart instance.
+This function is most useful
-axis customization is required. y axis in dc.js is simply an instance
+when y axis customization is required.
+The y axis in dc.js is simply an instance of a [d3 axis
-of [d3 axis object](https://github.com/mbostock/d3/wiki/SVG-Axes#wiki-_axis) therefore it supports any valid d3 axis
+object](https://github.com/mbostock/d3/wiki/SVG-Axes#wiki-_axis); therefore it supports any
-manipulation. **Caution**: The y axis is typically generated by dc chart internal, resetting it might cause unexpected
+valid d3 axis manipulation. **Caution**: The y axis is usually generated internally by dc;
-outcome.
+resetting it may cause unexpected results.
 ```js
 // customize y axis tick format chart.yAxis().tickFormat(function(v) {return v + "%";});